 In three years of work, Weiss Engineering identified more than 2160 EMS companies in Europe, as well as about 70 EMS companies in the Middle East, Israel and the Maghreb countries.
 In addition to contact details, sales and employee numbers, and in some cases other figures from the balance sheet and income statement were recorded.
 Revenues were recorded retroactively up to 2013, balance sheet data retroactively to 2014.
 The basis was on the one hand the country-specific company registers, on the other hand paid databases.
 This enabled more than 85% of the European production volume to be directly recorded.
 For smaller companies, other key figures had to be used as tools for calculating turnover.
 However, the possible error in this auxiliary invoice is minimal in terms of the total production volume.

 The individual sales and other key figures were added up by more than 2160 EMS companies in order to reach the production volume in Europe.
 The division in Eastern and Western Europe thus refuted figures published so far in the press and market studies.
-For 2018, the production volume is EUR 43.5 billion, an increase of 8.6% to 2017.
-This growth was significantly influenced by product transfers from Foxconn, Wistron, Inventec, Flex and Jabil who transferred products to Eastern Europe.
-For EMEA (Europe, Middle East, Africa), figures of more than 2,220 EMS companies with a turnover of 45.2 billion euros are obtained.
+For 2020, the production volume is EUR 42.1 billion, a reduction of 3.6% to 2019.

 We offer you a large network of experienced EMS service providers.

 Every year we conduct a market survey on the European EMS market.
-The number of participants has increased steadily over the last six years and reached 155 participating EMS companies in 2020 for the analysis of the calendar year 2019.
-The questionnaires will be returned approximately 4 weeks after the end of the calendar year and each participating company will receive a full 40-page PDF report free of charge 6 weeks after the end of the calendar year.
+The number of participants has increased steadily over the last six years and reached 215 participating EMS companies in 2022 for the analysis of the calendar year 2021.
+The questionnaires will be returned approximately 4 weeks after the end of the calendar year and each participating company will receive a full 80-page PDF report free of charge 6 weeks after the end of the calendar year.
+Companies that do not (or cannot) take part in the statistics have the option of purchasing this report for EUR 680.

-The companies’ total turnover for 2019 amounts to 7.863 billion euros, an increase of 5.0% over 2018.
-These revenues account for about 17% of all European EMS revenues.
-For D-A-CH alone, it was EUR 5.951 billion, an increase of 4.0% percent, which corresponds to 59% of the total sales in D-A-CH.
+The reporting companies’ total turnover for 2021 amounts to 9.2 billion euros, an increase of 11.7% over 2020.
+These revenues account for about 22% of all European EMS revenues.
+For D-A-CH alone, it was EUR 6.24 billion, an increase of 8.0% percent, which corresponds to 64% of the total sales in D-A-CH.
 These are the indicators for calculating the 2019 annual growth rate for the whole of Europe.
-This calculation is only made if more data for 2019 are available in the state business registers (e.g. Federal Gazette).

 We are working on future-oriented growth rates and developments, which is the most critical work a market analyst can do.
 On the Internet you will find many publications about future developments that are offered at high prices.
 Be careful how you spend your money.
 Some of these “experts” predict growth rates with two digits after the decimal point.
 If you look at the actual database, you realize that they do not even know the actual numbers.
 We base our forecasts on the retrograde developments of the countries, including known market changes and other details of the countries.
 Ultimately, our figures are only the sum of the turnover of each company and country in the database with an accuracy of about +/-1.0.